-Tax consulting is more than just the annual bustle during tax season.
+Tax preparers help businesses take a proactive financial approach.
+Tax preparation is more than just the annual bustle during tax season.
 If you develop long-term partnerships with businesses, you can advise your clients proactively throughout the year.
 This will help them to breathe easier at tax time.

-I interviewed Kim Erick, a banker-turned-bookkeeper-turned-tax consultant who says the most important characteristics of a tax consultant are integrity and humility.
+I interviewed Kim Erick, a banker-turned-bookkeeper-turned-tax preparer who says the most important characteristics of a tax preparer are integrity and humility.
 Enjoying research and being detail-oriented are also good qualities.
 You'll need to remember that you are dealing with people’s private information.
 Also, tax laws are complicated and change frequently, so you'll need to keep up to date with them.

 Kim also mentions that projecting confidence while dealing with your clients’ finances is a must.

-With just a few ongoing clients, you could make a tidy side-hustle income during tax season, and supplement by doing ongoing consulting throughout the rest of the year.
+With just a few ongoing clients, you could make a tidy side-hustle income during tax season and supplement by doing ongoing consultation work throughout the rest of the year.

-How can I learn to be a tax consultant?
+How can I learn to be a tax preparer?

 There are many courses available, with a wide range of price tags.
 This is a side-hustle where it’s worth getting certified.
 You will want your clients to be confident they’re putting their finances in reliable hands, after all.
 Consider the tuition and related fees an investment in your future that will pay you back many times over.
-If you are looking for a course that teaches the skills needed to be a tax preparer, how to run your business, the mindset to own your own business, and more, take a look at Ben Robinson's TaxBiz (available at Bookkeepers.com Store – just scroll down to the bottom.)
+If you are looking for a course that teaches the skills needed to be a tax preparer, how to run your business, the mindset to own your own business, and more, take a look at Ben Robinson’s free workshop, The 4 Month Fix, to see if tax preparation is for you.

 4. Pinterest Manager